 TECS recognizes the right of parents to restrict their children's access to materials they deem inappropriate.
-However, no parent has the right to make that decision on behalf of other students.
+However, no parent has the right to make that decision on behalf of other students..

 Controversial Materials: Any parent/guardian, employee, or student of the school may express their concerns about items in circulation.
-Review of questioned materials should be treated objectively, unemotionally and as a routine matter.
+Review of questioned materials should be treated objectively, une-motionally and as a routine matter.
 Criticisms of library books should first be brought to the school librarian for review.
 The librarian then brings the book to the Library Review Committee for further evaluation.
 This committee is created each year from volunteers from the community (i.e. parents, teachers, etc.).
 Randomly chosen members of the committee will do a blind read and determine the majority consensus on a book's placement.
 If further consideration is needed, the concerned party should fill out the Request for Re-Evaluation of Library Materials that will then be brought to the attention of a re-evaluation committee who will then determine the validity of the objection.

-Procedure for Handling Objections:
+Procedure for Handling Re-Evaluation Requests:

 - 1. If the concerned party still has an objection to the decision made by the Library Review Committee, they have the option to fill out a Request for Re-Evaluation of Library Materials form which can be obtained from the librarian.

-- 2. The material in question shall be reviewed by a committee comprised of the following individuals:
+- 2. The material in question shall be reviewed by a re-evaluation committee comprised of the following individuals:

-- (1) School Director -Principal
+- (1) School Principal

 - (1) Director of Instruction

 - (1) Librarian

 - (1) Member of Governing Board

 - (1) Member of Parent Organization

-- 3. The re-evaluation committee shall function at the call of the School Principal and school librarian upon receipt of a completed form.
-The material shall be considered in its entirety, with the specific objection in mind.
-The decision of the re-evaluation committee shall be completed as rapidly as